dwyl/phoenix-ecto-append-only-log-example/README.md

 + Data is _never over-written_ therefore it cannot be corrupted or "lost".
 + Field-level version control and accountability for all changes is _built-in_.
 + All changes to columns are _non-destructive additions_;
-Columns are never deleted or altered so existing code/queries never "break".
+columns are never deleted or altered so existing code/queries never "break".
 This is _essential_ for "**_Zero Downtime_ Continuous Deployment**".
   + A database migration can be applied
 ***before*** the app server is updated/refreshed